KingWaffleIII/Plane/README.md

 -   winning airrec quizzes (**non-spec** aircraft waifus and weapon waifus)

 With `/airrec`, there is a **~21% chance** of getting an **eligible** aircraft, and a further **33% chance** of a waifu spawning from that eligible aircraft.
 This means that there is a **~7% chance** of getting a waifu from `/airrec`.
 With airrec quizzes, there is a **~33% chance** of getting a waifu **when you win a quiz**.
-To stop people spamming quizzes with just themselves, the quiz must have at least **5 rounds** and the winner needs to have gained at least **1/4 of the total points** (e.g. if there are 10 rounds, there are 20 points available and 2.5 are needed) to be eligible for a waifu.
+To stop people spamming quizzes, the quiz must have at least **5 rounds** and the winner needs to have gained at least **1/4 of the total points** (e.g. if there are 10 rounds, there are 20 points available and 2.5 are needed) to be eligible for a waifu.

 ### Guaranteeing waifus